BrianMitchL/svelte-compare-image/README.md

 The component will display the images and fill available width and height using a ResizeObserver according to the aspect ratios of the images.

 To use it, render the component as seen below.
-The `sliderWidth` (width in pixels) and `--handle-size` (any CSS size unit) props are optional.
+The `--slider-width` and `--handle-size` CSS custom property props are optional and default to 0.125rem and 2.5rem, respectfully.

 ```svelte
 <script lang="ts">